-Sometimes when requesting historical weather data via the weather API we wish to request data for a fixed period based on the current data.
-For example, request the data for yesterday or today.
+Often when requesting weather data via the weather API we wish to request data for a fixed period based on the current data.
+For example, request the data for yesterday, today or the next seven days.

 The time period parameter of the weather API allows you to easily request data for dynamic time periods.

 The period parameter is a replacement for the startDateTime and endDateTime parameters – the system calculates the values for those parameters for you.
-When a period is specified, it is not possible to specify the startDateTime and endDateTime in the same query.
+When a fixed period. like next 5 days, is specified, it is not possible to specify the startDateTime and endDateTime in the same query.

 The period is applicable to any request aggregation level including daily, hourly and sub-hourly requests.
 Note that the time period names are case sensitive and must be specified in lower case.